Size isn’t everything. But it sure is something.

 Let that sink in.
 The biggest game in the world’s biggest sport will be played in a stadium in New Jersey.
 Not Paris.
 Not London.
 Not Rio.
 East Rutherford.

 MetLife is a perfectly functional modern stadium.
-It’s not going to take your breath away architecturally — it’s basically a concrete bowl with a nice interior.
+It’s not going to take your breath away architecturally.
+It’s basically a concrete bowl with a nice interior.
 But its location in the New York metro area and its sheer size made it the logical choice for the final.
 It’s underrated in the sense that it does everything well without any single feature that makes you go “wow.”

-14. Stade de France — 80,698 (Saint-Denis, France)
+16. Stade de France — 80,698 (Saint-Denis, France)

 Stade de France was built for the 1998 World Cup and has been France’s national stadium ever since.
 At 80,698, it’s hosted World Cup finals, Rugby World Cup finals, Champions League finals, and the 2024 Olympic ceremonies.

 The thing about Stade de France is that it’s almost annoyingly good at being a multi-purpose stadium.
-The athletics track can be covered for football, the lower tier can retract — it just works for everything.
+The athletics track can be covered for football, the lower tier can retract.
+It just works for everything.
 It’s not the most atmospheric venue for club football (neither PSG nor any rugby club has ever moved there permanently), but for one-off events, it delivers.

-15. SoFi Stadium — 70,240 (Inglewood, California, USA)
+18. SoFi Stadium — 70,240 (Inglewood, California, USA)

 But SoFi represents where stadium design is heading.
-The translucent ETFE roof, the massive Infinity Screen, the Hollywood Park entertainment district surrounding it — this is a stadium built for the content era.
+The translucent ETFE roof, the massive Infinity Screen, the Hollywood Park entertainment district surrounding it.
+This is a stadium built for the content era.
 Every seat is designed to look good on camera.
 Every angle is Instagram-ready.

 SoFi will host 2026 World Cup matches and already hosted Super Bowl LVI.
 It’s a glimpse of the future, and that future prioritizes experience over raw capacity.